Stable and Unstable operations in Algebraic Cobordism: Introduction

 In Topology an analogous result was obtained by T.Kashiwabara in \cite[Theorem 4.2]{Kash}.
-The "multiplicative" variant of our result (Proposition \ref{mainMULT}) says that multiplicative operations correspond to transformations as above commuting also with the external products of projective spaces.
+The "multiplicative" variant of our result (Proposition \ref{mainMULT}) says that multiplicative operations correspond to families of homomorphisms as above commuting also with the external products of projective spaces.
 These results permit to describe and construct operations effectively, as one only needs to define them on $(\pp^{\infty})^{\times r}$, which is a cellular space.
-As a first application, we describe all additive (unstable) operations in Algebraic Cobordism of M.Levine-F.Morel.
+As a first application, we describe all additive (unstable) operations in the Levine-Morel algebraic cobordism.
 These appears to be exactly those $\laz\otimes_{\zz}\qq$-linear combinations (infinite, in general) of the Landweber-Novikov operations which take "integral" values on $\Omega^*((\pp^{\infty})^{\times r})$, for all $r$.
 This is done in Theorem \ref{UOACpoln}: